For media inquiries please email Michael Penny, Knowledge Mobilization Coordinator:

 Viveca Ellis - Executive Director

 Viveca serves the Single Mothers' Alliance in the role of executive director.
 Viveca is a founding member of the organization; in 2014, she banded together with other lone mothers impacted by poverty and lack of access to legal aid, housing, and child care, to mobilize grassroots leaders and advocate for public policy solutions to lone-parent family poverty in BC.
 In past roles, Viveca has worked for the BC Poverty Reduction Coalition as the founder and coordinator of the BCPRC's Community Action Network, then led the Coalition through the pandemic as Interim Community Organizer until her departure to create the first staff role at SMA in 2021.
 In 2017, Viveca was nominated to the Minister's Advisory Forum on Poverty Reduction to design BC's first poverty reduction strategy and resulting legislation.
 Viveca also represented the BC CEDAW Group at the UN's review of Canada's compliance with the Convention to End Discrimination Against Women in Geneva in 2016.
-Viveca remains dedicated to mobilizing grassroots movements and campaigns toward human rights, gender equality, and ending poverty in BC.
-In her spare time, Viveca can be found mountain biking with her 12-year-old son and paddling her canoe on BC's remote lakes and rivers.
+Viveca remains dedicated to mobilizing grassroots movements and campaigns toward human rights, gender equality, and socioeconomic equality for BC families.
+In her spare time, Viveca can be found trying to keep up mountain biking with her 12-year-old son and paddling her canoe on BC's remote lakes and rivers.

 Vibusha Madanayake - Northern & Rural BC Engagement Liaison

-Vibusha Kalanee Madanayake (she/her) is the northern and rural BC engagement liaison for the Single Mothers’ Alliance BC.
+Vibusha Kalanee Madanayake (she/her) is the northern and rural BC engagement liaison for the Single Mothers’ Alliance BC located in Prince George, BC.
 Vibusha’s previous experience involved managing projects on post-conflict development and gender-based violence in war-affected communities in Sri Lanka.
-Vibusha is a passionate advocate for gender equality and youth empowerment while pursuing her post-graduate education in Gender Studies at the University of Northern British Columbia (UNBC), BC, Canada.
+Vibusha is a passionate advocate for gender equality and youth empowerment while pursuing her post-graduate education in Gender Studies at the University of Northern British Columbia (UNBC).
 In her spare time, she is keen on spending time with her family, enjoying movies, and exploring diverse destinations and food cultures.